-A risk margin at a 75% probability of sufficiency has been used to determine the outstanding claims liability as at 31 December 2014 (2013: 75%).
+A risk margin at a 75% probability of sufficiency has been used to determine the outstanding claims liability as at 31 December 2015 (2014: 75%).
+For earthquake claims an analysis of the variability of individual claim sizes was used as a basis for calculating the risk margins while for non-earthquake claims a standard methodology analysing valuation class variability was used.